|

 IN BRIEF

-Mathematics has always been at the heart of the scientific and technological evolution of societies.
-Throughout history, iconic figures such as Euclid, Pythagoras, and Archimedes not only developed fundamental theories but also paved the way for advancements that have profoundly influenced the modern world.
+Mathematics has always been at the heart of scientific and technological evolution in societies.
+Throughout history, iconic figures such as Euclid, Pythagoras, and Archimedes have not only developed fundamental theories but have also paved the way for advancements that have profoundly influenced the modern world.
 These visionary mathematicians created essential tools and concepts, pushing the boundaries of knowledge and transforming our understanding of the world.
-By studying their works, one discovers an invaluable legacy that continues to shape many fields, from engineering to physics and economics.
+By studying their works, one discovers an invaluable legacy that continues to shape many fields, from engineering to physics, and even economics.

-Mathematics has long been regarded as the language of the universe.
-Over the centuries, many mathematicians have played a crucial role in the development of this discipline, transforming abstract concepts into powerful and practical tools for science, engineering, and even art.
-This article explores the contributions of the greatest mathematicians who have marked history and how their discoveries have fundamentally changed our understanding of the world.
+Mathematics has long been considered the language of the universe.
+Over the centuries, many mathematicians have played a key role in the development of this discipline, transforming abstract concepts into powerful and practical tools for science, engineering, and even art.
+This article explores the contributions of the greatest mathematicians who have marked history and how their discoveries fundamentally changed our understanding of the world.

 Euclid: The Father of Geometry

-Euclid of Alexandria, active around 300 BC, is often called the father of geometry.
+Euclid of Alexandria, active around 300 BC, is often referred to as the father of geometry.
 His major work, “The Elements,” systematized the geometric knowledge of his time.
-Through an axiomatic approach, he laid the foundations of Euclidean geometry, which remains taught in schools today.
-His influence extends far beyond mathematics, impacting fields such as physics and architecture.
+Through an axiomatic approach, he laid the foundations of Euclidean geometry, which is still taught in schools today.
+His influence extends far beyond mathematics, touching fields such as physics and architecture.

 Pythagoras: The Discovery of Numerical Relationships

-Pythagoras, famous for the well-known Pythagorean theorem, paved the way for the study of irrational numbers and relationships between numbers.
-He founded a school that combined mathematics, philosophy, and music, thus establishing deep connections between these disciplines.
+Pythagoras, famous for the renowned Pythagorean theorem, paved the way for the study of irrational numbers and relationships between numbers.
+He founded a school that combined mathematics, philosophy, and music, thus establishing profound links between these disciplines.
 The famous notion that “everything is number” elevated mathematics to an almost mystical level, influencing generations of thinkers.

 Isaac Newton and Differential Calculus

 Isaac Newton, an iconic figure of the 17th century, is recognized for co-developing infinitesimal calculus, a fundamental tool for physics and engineering.
 His work on the laws of motion and gravitation revolutionized our perception of the physical world.
-Newton also contributed to defining the foundations of mathematical analysis, allowing the resolution of complex problems related to change and movement.
+Newton also contributed to defining the foundations of mathematical analysis, enabling the resolution of complex problems related to change and motion.

 Leonhard Euler: The Master of Functions

-Leonhard Euler, one of the most prolific mathematicians in history, greatly enriched his research fields through his work on functions and calculus of variations.
+Leonhard Euler, one of the most prolific mathematicians in history, greatly enriched his fields of research through his work on functions and the calculus of variations.
 He introduced modern notations such as ‘f(x)’, ‘e’ for the base of natural logarithms, and ‘Ď€’ for the circumference of a circle.
 His contributions to applied mathematics have had a lasting impact on mechanics, astronomy, and engineering.

 Terence Tao: The Contemporary Mind